Aider-AI/aider/docs/unified-diffs.md

 Would you want to hand type a properly escaped json data structure to invoke surgical insert, delete, replace operations on specific code line numbers?
-Do you want to use a brittle format, where any mistake causes and error and all your work to be discarded?
+Do you want to use a brittle format, where any mistake causes an error that discards all your work?

 GPT is quantitatively better at code editing when you reduce the burden of formatting edits by using a familiar, simple, high level